glow-gh/daa/1_3_markdown.md

 # Markdown
 ## Introduction
 [Markdown](https://daringfireball.net/projects/markdown/) is a lightweight markup language for creating formatted text for online use.
 A Markdown file can also be used as a very powerful notepad to keep track of workflows, files and links.
+Bundles of Markdown files can also be made to serve as individual pages to a public webpage, for example by using GitHub Pages to publish Markdown files from a [GitHub](github.com) repository.

+## Aims
+Knowing how to create and set up Markdown files will provide .
+Markdown files are widely used in blogging and for online documentation, especially on [GitHub](github.com)

 #### Applications
 * [MacDown](https://macdown.uranusjr.com) (editor for MacOS)
 * [ghostwriter](https://wereturtle.github.io/ghostwriter/) (editor for Windows)
-* [Atom](https://atom.io) - a versatile source code editor with built-in Git
 * [Visual Studio Code](https://code.visualstudio.com) - a versatile source code editor with built-in Git

 #### Resources